 The Kennebec Water District has used China Lake as its source of supply since 1905.
 China Lake, covering an area of 6.1 square miles and a maximum depth of 85 feet, holds about 31.7 billion gallons of fresh water.
 The intake is located in the West Basin of China Lake.
 The West Basin is largely undeveloped due to the Kennebec Water District’s ownership of these lands for over 100 years.
 This limited development helps protect the water from contamination.

-To help protect this vital resource, the Kennebec Water District developed a Forest Management Plan in 2019 in conjunction with Comprehensive Land Technologies located in China, Maine.
+The Kennebec Water District also developed a Forest Management Plan in 2019 in conjunction with Comprehensive Land Technologies (CLT) located in China, Maine.
 This plan evaluated the current condition of the land around China Lake, outlined the goals the Kennebec Water District has for the land, and made recommendations on how to maintain the forest to protect water quality.
 To follow up on this plan, KWD hired CLT in 2021 to develop a harvesting plan for the South Peninsula at the narrows between the West and East basins of the lake.

 If you are interested in more information on the water quality within China Lake please review the monitoring data from Lake Stewards of Maine at https://www.lakestewardsofmaine.org/ or contact the Kennebec Water District’s Director of Water Quality at 207-861-4368.